Our Global Curriculum

 Children apply their core knowledge through termly projects, which are knowledge rich, aspirational and contextualised.
 Children work towards authentic outcomes and engage with real-life audiences.
 They undertake projects that involve complex issues, and in doing so, develop an understanding of what is possible and a belief that they can make a difference.
 We provide rich opportunities for the children to explore citizenship and real-life world issues, which at times they may have to grapple with to make sense of it.
 This, in turn, helps them to develop skills such as collaboration and communication, thus equipping them with the necessary skills for life in the 21st century.
 Across each year a number of high-quality core texts are used to bring the themes and knowledge to life for our children and to promote a connectedness with the learning.

-At Foxfield we aim to educate the next generation about the planet they live on, its past and its challenges.
+At Foxfield, we are educating the next generation about the world they live in, its past and its challenges.
 We want all our pupils to be passionate about history and geography and to develop a love of learning for these subject disciplines.
 Within the learning journeys, we encourage pupils to develop their critical thinking, problem-solving and oracy skills.

-The humanities learning is woven into our global curriculum so that children contextualise their learning and make connections with their prior knowledge.
-This encourages pupils to become conscious and connected global citizens.
-Embedded throughout our curriculum are multiple opportunities for the pupils to explore their local history and geography.
-Pupils are also exposed to ‘hidden and untold stories’ of individuals and groups of people from a range of time periods.
+Key knowledge and concepts in history and geography are taught with global themes linked throughout the learning journey.
+This allows the children to contextualise their learning and make connections with their prior knowledge.
+Our global curriculum encourages pupils to become conscious and connected global citizens.
+Embedded throughout our curriculum are multiple opportunities for the pupils to acquire knowledge of their local history and geography.
+Pupils are also taught ‘hidden and untold stories’ of individuals and groups of people from a range of time periods and backgrounds.
 This allows pupils to learn about diverse cultures, and people who are similar and different to them.
 As a result, the children can see themselves and their cultures and ethnicities reflected in the periods of history that they learn.
-For example, within the Year 3 learning journey, pupils explore the traditional history of the suffragette movement as well as the ‘untold story’ of Princess Sophia Singh, who was a prominent Indian campaigner for women’s rights in the United Kingdom.
-Take a look at our Humanities overview and watch our ‘Humanities in a Global Context’ video to see how more of these hidden histories are woven through the year groups.
+For example, within the Year 2 learning journey, pupils learn the traditional history of the suffragette movement as well as the ‘untold story’ of Princess Sophia Singh, who was a prominent Indian campaigner for women’s rights in the United Kingdom.
+Take a look at our History and Geography overview and watch our ‘Humanities in a Global Context’ video to see how more of these hidden histories are woven through the year groups.

 Please click the tabs below to find out more about our global curriculum.